asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 4. **Search for items by name**: search for items by name.
 5. **Select item**: all or filtered items will be listed in a dropdown menu.
 6. **Choose command to send**: according to the item type, a selection of commands will be available.
+7. **Create grid elements**: this button allows to create grid elements for all actions of the currently selected items.
+Note that generated grid elements will only appear after clicking "OK" in the grid element edit modal.
-7. **(Optional) Choose custom value for item**: some items (Dimmer, Color, Roller shutter, Temperature) can be controlled with custom values (e.g.: absolute value for dimmer, custom color).
+8. **Choose custom value for item (optional)**: some items (Dimmer, Color, Roller shutter, Temperature) can be controlled with custom values (e.g.: absolute value for dimmer, custom color).
 The input variant for the specific item will change accordingly.

 When editing an already created action, selecting a new item will be disabled and only the action for the current command can be changed.
 If the item should be changed, it is required to fetch the items again.